 On the middle on a platform, he finds the Forgotten One releasing his essence on the final Prison Seal.
 They fight again and Gabriel manages to break the face armor of the Forgotten One, exposing the right side of his face.
 Before he could finish it, the final PRison Seal breaks.

 The Forgotten One taunts Gabriel, stating he will inflict ten times the pain the Brotherhood inflicted on him as payback.
 As he prepares to absorb back the dark essence floating to him from the portal, Gabriel jumps in the air and and absorbs it himself, turning his hair white.
 The Forgotten One yells in anger and tries to crush Gabriel, but he teleports to safety, floating in the air.
-The Forgotten One yields and asks for mercy, calling Gabriel his liege.
+The Forgotten One yields and begs for mercy, calling Gabriel his liege.
 Without an answer, Gabriel slices the demon in half.

 The game's main character, he's extremely tormented by the death of his beloved wife, Marie.
 He can't sleep since the death of his wife, as he's haunted by visions and nightmares.
 He's eaten up by vengeance and loses all humanity and compassion during the events of the game.
 All he wants to do is murder the creatures that are responsible for the death of his wife.
+He narrates the loading screens in the DLC chapters.

 Gabriel's wife, she was murdered by axe, by Gabriel under the spell of Zobek and is the reason for why Belmont wants to kill every undead being on the planet.
 She communicates with Gabriel through visions and is being used by God as a vessel of hope.